marceljahnke/BiDaF/README.md

 # BiDaF Baseline

 This project is part of the AI laboratory of the Leibniz university Hanover (WiSe 19/20).

-The task is to use the **BiDaF** model with four different datasets, namely:
+## Task
+Given a question and a set of passages, rank them by relevance to the question using the **BiDaF** model, for the following data sets:

 - MS MARCO Passage Retrieval
 - FiQA